webda2l/symfony-docs/components/cache.rst

 .. tip::

-    You can even combine cache namespaces with :ref:`cache tags <cache-using-cache-tags>` for more advanced needs.
+    You can combine cache namespaces with :ref:`cache tags <cache-using-cache-tags>` for more advanced needs.

 There is no built-in way to invalidate caches by namespace.
 Instead, the recommended